 · Seating capacity

-· Types such as a church, outdoor location, hotel, or historic location
+· Types such as a church, outdoor location, hotel, or historical location

-· Layout to determine if there’s enough space for the ceremony, reception, and seating for everyone on your
+· Layout to determine if there’s enough space for the indoor or outdoor ceremony, reception, and seating for everyone on your guest list

 · Cost, which might change as you finalize your arrangements